flag-UK

 Whether you want to laze atop sun-drenched loungers on the front deck while sipping a glass of something refreshing brought to you by friendly staff or soak up (in all senses of the word) the beauty of the limpid waters lapping the Turkish shores, this nomadic way of holidaying will suit you nicely.

 Looking to learn a new skill while you’re away?
-Salamander, Salamander Voyages’ signature luxury vessel, is the only charter gulet in Bodrum equipped with RS Zest sailing dinghies.
-Plus, as of May 2023, Salamander comes with exclusive access to complimentary private dinghy sailing lessons with the experienced Captain Zeki.
+Salamander, Salamander Voyages’ signature luxury vessel, is (at the time of writing) the only charter gulet in Bodrum equipped with RS Zest sailing dinghies.
+Plus, Salamander now comes with exclusive access to complimentary private dinghy sailing lessons with the experienced Captain Zeki.

 The pro will be on hand for guidance and to coach everything from the basics to mastering a bowline, tacking, gybing and righting the inevitable capsize (don’t worry the gulet is fully stocked with life jackets) making for a gentle introduction that allows both children and adults to sample sailing in a relaxed environment without the pressure (or expense) of a formal lesson.
 Swallows and Amazons but with less rain.